• Home

 baked casserole in white dish with teal blue napkin in background

-This old-fashioned tuna casserole is made without soup!
-This easy recipe requires only 10 minutes of prep time and 25 minutes of bake time.
+This old-fashioned tuna noodle casserole is super creamy and made without canned soup!
+With tender pasta and green peas, this easy recipe will please even the pickiest eaters!
+Requires only 10 minutes of prep time and 25 minutes of bake time.

 Print Pin For Later Rate